pingcap/docs/placement-rules-in-sql.md

 * Temporary tables do not support placement options (either via direct placement or placement policies).
 * Syntactic sugar rules are permitted for setting `PRIMARY_REGION` and `REGIONS`. but in the future, we plan to add varieties for `PRIMARY_RACK`, `PRIMARY_ZONE`, and `PRIMARY_HOST`.
 See [issue #18030](https://github.com/pingcap/tidb/issues/18030).
 * TiFlash learners are not configurable through Placement Rules syntax.
 * Placement rules only ensure that data at rest resides on the correct TiKV store.
-The rules do not guarantee that data in transit (via either user-queries or internal operations) only occurs in a specific region.
+The rules do not guarantee that data in transit (via either user queries or internal operations) only occurs in a specific region.